lovezcyzmd/monashcontest/README.md

 step4:Open my project files using UiPath.
 To do this, just use Uipath “open” menu to open the file project.json in my project folder.

+step5: Install uipath chrome extension.
+Please refer to https://docs.uipath.com/studio/docs/extension-for-chrome

-Step5: Execute run.
+Step6: Execute run.
 Then the project will execute the whole flow and work out the final result.